The PAU Survey: a new constraint on galaxy formation models using the observed colour redshift relation: Results

 In this section, we explore the sensitivity of the observed galaxy colours to variation of the \texttt{GALFORM} model parameters.
 In particular, we look to see if altering the value of a parameter modifies the number of objects in the red and blue populations, or indeed produces a shift in the median colours of these populations.
 We focus on a subset of the processes in the model for this exercise, as they are known to have a big effect on the intrinsic galaxy properties by altering the star formation activity and hence affecting their colours.
 These processes are: the strength of the supernova (SNe) driven winds, the timescale for SNe heated gas to be reincorporated into the hot halo, the efficiency of AGN suppression of gas cooling, and the timescale for quiescent star formation.

 When a calibrated galaxy formation model is run with a perturbed value for one of its parameters, this can result in a change in the predictions for the observations used to calibrate the model (see the plots illustrating the impact of changing a range of model parameters in \citealt{lacey:2016}).
 In principle, other model parameters might need to be adjusted to ensure that the variant model produces an acceptable match to the calibration data, for example, using the methodology introduced by \cite{elliott21}.
 Here, we instead rescale the model galaxy luminosities to force agreement with the $i$-band luminosity function at $z=0$ predicted by the fiducial model.
 We chose the $i$-band as this is the selection band for PAUS.
 The same rescaling is applied at all redshifts, and to all bands.
 Hence, the rescaling does not change the model predictions for observer frame colours, but does affect which galaxies are selected to be part of the $i$-band apparent magnitude limited sample.
+Note that although, as we shall see below, in some cases the shape and location of the red and blue peaks can change, we have checked that the line separating galaxies into red/blue populations works equally well in all models and Eqn.~\ref{eq:redblue} is retained throughout.

 Four model parameters are changed in this exercise, one at a time, resulting in eight variant models.
-The parameter values are listed in Table~\ref{tab:variants}: (i) the pivot velocity that controls the mass loading of SNe driven winds, $V_{\rm SN}$ (Eqn 10 in \citealt{lacey:2016}), with higher values resulting in larger mass ejection rates from more massive halos (ii) the timescale for gas heated by SNe to be reincorporated into the hot gas halo, which is inversely proportional to $\alpha_{\rm reheat}$ (Eqn 11 in \citealt{lacey:2016}\footnote{In this paper $\alpha_{\rm{reheat}}$ was called $\alpha_{\rm{reheat}}$}), with larger values giving shorter reincorporation times (iii) the star formation efficiency factor, $\nu_{\rm SF}$, (Eqn.
-7 of \citealt{lacey:2016}; the variants listed in Table~\ref{tab:variants} correspond to the full range suggested by observations of local star forming galaxies \citealt{Blitz:2006}), and (iv) the factor which determines the halo mass in which AGN heating starts to prevent the cooling of gas, $\alpha_{\rm cool}$, (Eqn.
-12 in \citealt{lacey:2016}).
+The parameter values are listed in Table~\ref{tab:variants}: (i) the pivot velocity that controls the mass loading of SNe driven winds, $V_{\rm SN}$ (Eqn 10 in \citealt{lacey:2016}), with higher values resulting in larger mass ejection rates from more massive halos (ii) the timescale for gas heated by SNe to be reincorporated into the hot gas halo, which is inversely proportional to $\alpha_{\rm reheat}$ (Eqn 11 in \citealt{lacey:2016}\footnote{In Lacey et~al. $\alpha_{\rm{reheat}}$ was called $\alpha_{\rm{ret}}$.}), with larger values giving shorter reincorporation times (iii) the star formation efficiency factor, $\nu_{\rm SF}$, (Eqn.~7 of \citealt{lacey:2016}; the variants listed in Table~\ref{tab:variants} correspond to the full range suggested by observations of local star forming galaxies \citealt{Blitz:2006}), and (iv) the factor which determines the halo mass in which AGN heating starts to prevent the cooling of gas, $\alpha_{\rm cool}$, (Eqn.~12 in \citealt{lacey:2016}).